 Google and Huawei's Nexus 6P's refinements apply mostly to the hardware, but are also found in its software, with the Android Marshmallow operating system pre-loaded onto the phone.

 There are actually few obvious changes.
-It's mostly behind-the-scenes adjustments, like longer battery life when the phone is on standby and app permission tweaks.
+It's mostly behind-the-scenes adjustments, like notification bubbles, picture-in-picture for select apps, and longer battery life when the phone is on standby and app permission tweaks.

 Android 6.0 Marshmallow makes for a smarter version of Google's mobile operating system, and that's ingrained in its one noticeable, front-facing feature, Google Now on Tap.